Base Color and Highlight Color

 Today we are changing the color of a car from blue to green.
 Cars have base colors and often times the highlights reflect a variation of that color.
 We use Hue/Saturation to target Blues and then adjust the hue slider until we have a color we like.

 After choosing green as a base color we select out the highlights using Select Color Range and bring that selection into the Color Balance Adjustment layer.
 From here we show you how to adjust highlights, mid tones, and shadows separately.
+By the end of this tutorial, you should know how to change the color of anything in photoshop.

 Adding Style with Lens Flare